martin-eden/contents/README.md

   * [Arduino sketchbook](https://github.com/martin-eden/arduino_sketchbook)

     Mess of my C sketches/libraries for Arduino.
+Someday I'll clean this up!
+(Or at least will make it cleaner.)

     That's a lot worse than my Lua "workshop".
 All code since the dawn when I started relations with Arduino and was forced to write in